 The garden fork, the most prominent member of the fork family, is ideal for tackling vast plots of land.
 These durable implements are perfect for labor-intensive tasks like breaking up hard soil or preparing new soil for a garden.

-Additionally, you can utilize garden forks for double digging and soil aeration, especially for compact soil or soil containing a lot of clay.
+Additionally, garden forks can be utilized for double digging and soil aeration, especially for compact soil or soil containing a lot of clay.

 Spading Fork